Chapter 14: Brother Ignatius

 “Not enough,” Surl replied coldly.

 “Many of your Ferals died,” Ignatius pointed out.
 “And two of your Mothers were killed after they destroyed the fuel dumps and many of our weapons and begiullers.
-The Light-Father won a Pyrrhic victory: it was madness to assault a place this large with so few followers but he did well, I will grant him that.”
+The Light-Father won a Pyrrhic victory: it was madness to assault a place this large with so few followers but he did well, I’ll grant him that.”

 “It was horrible,” Rabbit whimpered.
 “Horrible!”